AxisCommunications/tutorial-axis-object-analytics-and-hard-hat-detection/README.md

 ## Test and validation

 Test the solution by triggering the line crossing in AXIS Object Analytics.
-The output should be a red or green light on the strobe siren depending if you have a helmet on or not.
+The output should be a red or green light on the Axis strobe siren depending if you have a helmet on or not.

 To investigate the MQTT messages on the IoT Core MQTT broker you can login to the Amazon console and go to AWS IoT.
-Here you can see all the traffic on the broker if you subscribe with the wildcard **#**.
+Here you can see all the traffic on the broker if you subscribe with the wildcard `#`.

 ![AWS MQTT test client](assets/aws-mqtt-test-client.png) *Screenshot from AWS Console*